sebastianknopf/vdv736gtfsrt/README.md

 # VDV736GTFSRT
 This package provides a VDV736 compatible GTFS-RT ServiceAlerts converter.
 It uses a publish/subscribe or request/response connection to a VDV736 compliant datahub and publishes GTFS-RT ServiceAlerts via a configurable GET endpoint or alternatively as differential GTFS-RT feed to a MQTT broker.

+The project is successfully tested with Google Maps integration and running in production.
+See examples and more information in the [showroom](/showroom).

 ## Basic Idea
 Incident information or service alerts are part of realtime passenger information.
 However, in most OpenData sets, there're no GTFS-RT or even SIRI-SX alerts available.
 The purpose of this package is to provide a full VDV736 compliant converter to generate GTFS-RT service alerts.